haraeshverse/my-daily-planner/README.md

 # my-daily-planner
 Web application for a daily life planner.

+# Introduction
+(Under progress, you should've realized by this time I'm just adding more text for commit testing)

 # Technology stack
 The application follows the following Web application stack:
 (Please note that this is currently in development)